9 Children’s Books to Start the Conversation Around Race and Prejudice

 Martin Luther King Jr. called on us to judge others by the content of their character rather than the color of their skin.
 When it comes to raising children, however, attempting to teach “colorblindness”—that is, to ignore physical and cultural differences in an effort to treat everyone equally—can have adverse effects.
 That’s because kids don’t necessarily care about the color of someone’s skin, but they do recognize when it’s different from their own.
 Avoiding talking about it at home can make them feel like physical differences are taboo subjects, rather than something to be celebrated.

-Ahead are 7 books to help inspire a conversation between mama and little and create a space for open dialogue about diversity at home.
+Ahead are nine children’s books about to help inspire a conversation with your children and create a space for open dialogue surrounding race, diversity and prejudice.

 Dream Big, Little One by Vashti Harrison